ManGregory128/website/content/projects/_index.md

 ---
-title: "Projects"
+title: "Experience"
 date: 2024-08-14
 description: "All my work in a list!"
 ---

-Projects I have worked on include:
+Since 2021, I have embarked on the following: